 There are several reasons for preparing and taking the new exam as opposed to the current versions.
 Firstly, several new AWS features and services are being tested as part of the updated exam.
 As a solutions architect, you’ll need to be aware of these new features to effectively perform your role within your organization.

-Secondly, the newer version of the exam is more focused, with fewer domains to study.
+Secondly, the newer version of the exam is more focused on architectural principals and best practices, with fewer domains to study.
 While this does not mean that the exam is “easier” as such, it does makes studying simpler by giving you more time to focus on the areas that are relevant to a true Solutions Architect’s role.